Individual Projects · Individuelle Forschungsprojekte

-- IN-EAST’s academics conduct numerous individual research projects and, in addition to participating in the Institute’s two large coordinated research programs, are involved in various joint research projects with other institutions.
+- IN-EAST’s academics conduct numerous individual research projects and are involved in various joint research projects with other institutions.

 - Many of the projects are organised or funded by third parties and are subject to peer review.
 Current projects are outlined below.
 Information on completed projects can be found in past issues of the Institute Report.

 Language, Migration and Happiness: A Comparative Study of Subjective Well-Being across Three Communities in Germany